The Householder (novel)

-The Householder is a 1960 English-language novel by Ruth Prawer Jhabvala.
-It is about a young man named Prem who has recently moved from the first stage of his life, a student, to the second stage of his life, a householder.
+The Householder is a 1960 novel by British-American Ruth Prawer Jhabvala.
+It follows a young man named Prem who has recently moved from the first stage of his life, a student, to the second stage of his life, a householder.
 The book is a bildungsroman, which is a story where the protagonist develops mind and character as he passes from childhood through various experiences usually through a spiritual crisis into maturity.

 A film adaptation of The Householder was released in 1963, and Jhabvala started her career as a screenwriter by co-writing its screenplay with director James Ivory.
 It was also Ivory's directorial debut (not including documentary shorts) as well as his first collaboration with producer Ismail Merchant.